greg7mdp/parallel-hashmap/README.md

 - pointer stability or iterator stability is required
 - the value_type is large and expensive to move

+When an ordering is not needed, a hash container is typically a better choice than a btree one.

 ## Changes to Abseil's hashmaps

 - The default hash framework is std::hash, not absl::Hash.
 However, if you prefer the default to be the Abseil hash framework, include the Abseil headers before `phmap.h` and define the preprocessor macro `PHMAP_USE_ABSL_HASH`.